- Run a report on the cases that you plan to archive. You can use the final reports to verify that the process succeeded.

 - Start the experiment by setting a low rate in the dataarchival/dailyLimitPerPolicy and dataarchival/purgeQueryLimit dynamic system settings, respectively.

 - Run a process with the following jobs with the low value for the

 number of cases:

 For more information, see Case archiving and purging overview.

-archiving process again with increased values.
+- Run the archiving process again with an increased rate of

-A faster rate of archiving impacts system resources more, and takes longer to complete.
+A faster rate of archiving impacts system resources more and takes longer to complete.

 - Clear your backlog by using the maximum rate found above.
 The maximum rate of archiving and purging determines the time frame for clearing your backlog.